Inside: Are you looking for ways to be intentional in your everyday life? Here are 10 simple ways to bring an intentional focus to your daily life.

 Of course, in reality, living with intention is often easier said than done.

-For starters, it’s not always clear what you want out of life—after all when was the last time you asked yourself the question?
+For starters, it’s not always clear what you want out of life—after all, when was the last time you asked yourself the question?
 I know I was in my thirties before I even started thinking about it!
+And a lot of people are so busy just trying to survive that they lose sight of their bigger purpose.

 The answer is the same way you start everything in life.

-You take a small step forward, and then another, and then another … and then with time those small steps become big steps and you’ll surprise yourself by how far you’ve come.
+You take a small step forward, and then another, and then another … and then with time, those small steps become big steps and you’ll surprise yourself with how far you’ve come.

 Keep reading for inspiration on how to take those first few steps.

 Note: I should clarify that even though intentional living is forward-thinking, it’s more about the journey than the eventual outcome.
-No matter where you are in life, it’s the choices you make every day that define you and ultimately, bring a sense of purpose and satisfaction.
+No matter where you are in life, it’s the choices you make every day that define you and, ultimately, bring a sense of purpose and satisfaction.
+Learning to live in the present moment is an important part of an intentional lifestyle.

-Here are nine simple ways to be intentional every day:
+Here are 10 simple ways to be intentional every day:

 - Be mindful of the media you consume